bruce-one/node-musl/README.md

 Node from loading any native modules.

-Licence: This code is ISC, however note that musl-cross-make is imported into this repo and it's licence is unclear.
+Licence: This code is ISC, however note that musl-cross-make is imported into this repo.
+It is released under the MIT licence - whilst the artefacts it uses are under different licences.